DocMinus/RxnTransformDescriptors/README.md

 <br>

 ### Acknowledgments
-We would like to thank [@eryl](https://github.com/eryl) for suggestions and help regarding multiprocessing.
+We would like to thank [@eryl](https://github.com/eryl) for suggestions and help regarding multiprocessing in the original build.
 This allowed processing of large datasets within minutes or even seconds on a standard system, versus previously hours.<br>
 Currently this has been changed to joblib instead, which seems a bit more stable and faster in this particular context.

+### Updates
+* setup.py for install as package
+* testing added
+* switch from multiparallel to joblib
+* releases introduced; version number reflects version number of tool.